 Stephanie joined Watsi on January 29th, 2015.
-Eight years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephanie's most recent donation traveled 8,800 miles to support Morn, a loving grandmother from Cambodia, to fund ear surgery so she can communicate more clearly.
+Nine years ago, Stephanie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephanie's most recent donation traveled 8,500 miles to support Mark, an upbeat kid from Kenya, to fund clubfoot repair surgery.